mikelazzaro/ansible-dns/README.md

 terraform apply
 ```

-When Terraform finished, pull the IP address of the bastion host from the output:
+Once Terraform finishes, pull the IP address of the bastion host from the output:
 ```
 Outputs: